dcc5235/SalesforceNotes/README.md

 - Establishes requirements for commericial messages
 - Gives recipients the right to have you stop emailling them
 - Spells out tough penalties for violations

+#### Transactional Messages
+If a customer orders a product from your website, the receipt sent via email is a transactional message.
+Transactional messages must identify the sender in the header information.

+#### Optimize Deliverability of Messages

+1. Ensure subscribers have opted in
+2. Have a recognizable "From Name" and "Email Address"
+3. Manage cadence of messaging and frequency of content (ideally set expectations on this with the subscriber)
+4. Purge old or inactive emails
+5. Authenticate your email: Domain keys, Sender ID, and SPF Configuration

 </details>